Viol2000/hao-ai-lab.github.io/content/blogs/lookaheadreasoning/index.md

 ## End-to-End Performance of Lookahead Reasoning

-We evaluated the end-to-end performance of LR across diverse benchmarks using DeepSeek-R1-Distill and Qwen3 pairs.
-The detailed results are presented in Table 1.
-A key finding is LR's consistent ability to preseve task accuracy.
-Across a variety of benchmarks, LR's accuracy varies within a narrow range relative to the target model's autoregressive baseline, from approximately 1.0\% above to 2.1\% below baseline performance.
-This accuracy preservation contrasts with  SpecReason, which exhibited more noticeable accuracy reductions on several tasks (e.g., dropping from $91.8\%$ to $85.9\%$ on GSM8K with Deepseek-R1, a $\sim6\%$ decrease).
-This underscores LR's design principle of preserving output via robust semantic verification.
+We evaluate the end-to-end performance of **Lookahead Reasoning (LR)** across a diverse set of benchmarks using two model pairs: DeepSeek-R1-Distill (1.7B/32B) and Qwen3 (1.5B/32B).
+All experiments were conducted on NVIDIA H100 GPUs.
+Detailed results are presented in Table 1.

+A key observation is LR’s strong ability to preserve task accuracy.
+Across all benchmarks, LR achieves accuracies within a narrow margin of the target model’s autoregressive baseline—ranging from **1.0% above to 2.1% below**, demonstrating the semantic fidelity of step-level speculation.

+In terms of efficiency, LR alone achieves speedups ranging from 1.04X to 1.71X, depending on the dataset and model combination.
+When combined with token-level speculative decoding (SD), the speedup is further amplified, achieving up to 2.11X total acceleration.
+These results confirm that LR offers substantial throughput gains with minimal degradation in accuracy, and is complementary to existing token-level approaches.
+See more detailed analysis in our [paper](https://arxiv.org/abs/2506.19830).

 {{< image src="img/performance.png" alt="table" width="100%" title="Table 1: LR's Performance Across Datasets.
 Speedup is relative to the Autoregressive Decoding of the respective Target Model.">}}

-Furthermore, LR achieves strong accuracy while maintaining high step acceptance rates, often above 50\% and reaching up to 63\%.
-These substantial acceptance rates empirically support our initial insight that a smaller draft model can effectively predict semantically correct reasoning steps for a larger target model.
-LR also delivers significant efficiency gains.
-Its step-level parallelism is orthogonal to token-level speculative decoding, and their synergy produces substantial speedups.
-LR alone achieves speedups ranging from 1.04x to 1.71x across various benchmarks and model pairs.
-When combined with n-gram SD, the total speedup is further amplified, reaching up to 2.11x.
-This combined approach consistently outperforms n-gram SD alone, demonstrating the added value of step-level speculation.
-These results, consistent across both Deepseek-R1 and Qwen3 families, underscore the generalizable acceleration benefits of LR.

-### Combining LR with SD

-To empirically validate the orthogonality of LR with speculative decoding, we conducted experiments using prompt-lookup decoding (n-gram) on the AIME dataset.

-{{< image src="img/ablation.png" alt="combine" width="100%" title="Figure 3: Orthogonality of Lookahead Reasoning and Speculative Decoding.
-When used alone, the speedup from both LR and SD is limited by their draft length ($\gamma$).">}}

-Figure 3 shows the orthogonality of LR and Speculative Decoding (SD).
-Subplot (a) shows that while LR alone with varying draft step number reaches a speedup around 1.4x, adding SD boosts this to approximately 1.9x.
-Similarly, subplot (b) illustrates that SD alone with varying Speculative Token Numbers peaks around 1.55x speedup, but combining it with LR again achieves up to 1.9×.
-Collectively, these results highlight that while either method in isolation offers limited gains, their combination consistently yields the most significant performance improvements, aligning with our theoretical analysis.

-### Verifiers

-We compare
-{{< image src="img/verifier.png" alt="combine" width="100%" title="Figure 3: Orthogonality of Lookahead Reasoning and Speculative Decoding.
-When used alone, the speedup from both LR and SD is limited by their draft length ($\gamma$).">}}

-Figure 3 shows the orthogonality of LR and Speculative Decoding (SD).
-Subplot (a) shows that while LR alone with varying draft step number reaches a speedup around 1.4x, adding SD boosts this to approximately 1.9x.
-Similarly, subplot (b) illustrates that SD alone with varying Speculative Token Numbers peaks around 1.55x speedup, but combining it with LR again achieves up to 1.9×.
-Collectively, these results highlight that while either method in isolation offers limited gains, their combination consistently yields the most significant performance improvements, aligning with our theoretical analysis.

 ## Cost Analysis